New Tools for Transnational Analysis in Postgraduate Intersectional Gender Research

 SKOK is one of the four collaboration partners in this project (see fact box).
 All the partners have hosted one conference.
-The project is funded by STINT (see fact box).
+The project is funded by STINT (The Swedish Foundation for International Cooperation in Research and Higher Education).
 The final gathering took place at the University of the Western Cape this year.

 At the core of the project is the exchange of affiliated PhD students and postdoctoral researchers who stayed in residence for 1-2 months at each location with the aim of establishing a research collaboration exploring the possibilities of improving tools for transnational analysis that transgress methodological nationalisms.

 Furthermore, the project aimed to establish an international training milieu stimulating new research sensitive to the relationship between theoretical approaches and geopolitical contexts.
 The project thus builds on critically self-reflexive awareness of the meaning of contexts and transversal transnational dialogues.
 This is of utmost importance for the content and formats of postgraduate research in gender studies, especially as many geopolitical power relations, even within gender studies, often remain unchallenged.

 Redi Koobak, postdoctoral researcher at SKOK, who does research on the impact of the #MeToo moment on academia, was one of the participants in this final project meeting.